 - Book (Scholastic has great sets that come out to $1 per book)

-For my class this year, I will be sending them a developed “class photo” made on Pixton & a class sticker.
+For my class last year, I will be sending them a developed “class photo” made on Pixton & a class sticker.
 Our next art project will be designing a sticker that represents our class this year, perhaps with a funny quote, motto, or just a symbol/image that reflects us.
 We will vote on our favourite and I will make it into a sticker & send it off in the mail for them to receive.

 I think this will be such a cute way to acknowledge and remember this crazy year and experience we all went through together.